-The community in each constituency runs myriad programmes to build up community spirit and help the needy.
+The Nee Soon community runs myriad programmes to build up community spirit and help the needy.

 For example, animal-lovers flock to Nee Soon for the annual Pets Fiesta and Nee Soon Public Forum on Animal Protection Policies (formerly the Chong Pang Animal Welfare Forum) which have become national events.
 Here are some of our other signature programmes.

-We have also worked with myriad organisations to bring useful, innovative social services to Nee Soon.
+We have also worked with myriad organisations to bring useful, innovative social and welfare services to the Nee Soon community.
 For example, Vibrance@Yishun is the first centre to bring the four ethnic self-help groups- CDAC, SINDA, MENDAKI and ECF together.
 It will provide courses and activities for Singaporeans of all races.

 The Chong Pang community, led by Minister K Shanmugam, started the Nee Soon Football and Study Programme.
 It provides weekly mentorship, tuition and football training to needy young residents.
 Started with the support of Fandi Ahmad and other local football legends, the programme has touched the lives of many young residents in the past three years.

 With the help of the Law Society, Chong Pang also organises a free legal clinic on the second and third Tuesdays of every month to provide some basic pro-bono legal advice.
 To support a national push towards emergency preparedness, Chong Pang also started monthly free first-aid and CPR+AED courses for residents.

 Chong Pang helps needy residents in myriad ways, the newest of which is Food from the Heart, a weekly food distribution to needy residents started in Oct 2016.

 In 2017, Chong Pang PAP branch also launched a series of activities, like offering free haircuts and health check-ups for needy residents and children, as well as, legal talks.

 Nee Soon Central